thiswillbeyourgithub/llm_agent/README.md

 # llm_agent
 Plugin for [llm](https://llm.datasette.io/) by the great [simonw](https://simonwillison.net/) to add a simple langchain agent.

+# PROJECT STATUS
+**This projected started as a question / proof of concept and eventually worked somewhat well but due to the limitations of the quickly changing langchain at the time I had to stop.
+The core is still sound and I may come around to pick up the project later but until then consider that an unfinished project in limbo.
+Don't hesitate to contribute though!
+The code is fairly minimalist and was hacked together in a few hours over a few days.**

 ## Features
 * Multiple search engines: duckduckgo, metaphor, tavily, wikipedia, pubmed, arxiv etc.
 * Browser tool: use playwright to browse the internet autonomously.